 Today's salon manicure typically includes five basic treatment options: You can go with a traditional polish (or nail lacquer), gel or shellac, dip powder, gel extensions, or acrylics.
 Now, there is an innovative sixth treatment that's recently hit the market — a hybrid offer that marries the application and wear of a gel manicure with the aesthetic of extensions.
 Meet the Plexigel manicure.

-Creative Nail Design (CND) trademarked the Plexigel system, and it was rolled out across CND-affiliate nail salons nationwide in January of this year.
-According to the nail-care brand, this is their biggest technological innovation since the launch of Shellac™ back in 2010.
+Creative Nail Design (CND) trademarked the Plexigel system, and according to the nail-care brand, this is their biggest technological innovation since the launch of Shellac™ back in 2010.

 But the same way that it took a few years for the consumer to fully understand the merits (and drawbacks) of the gel manicure, the Plexigel system might sound intimidating to a first-timer.
 However, if you're already familiar with soft gels, the Plexigel manicure looks almost identical.

 At a recent appointment to try my own set of Plexigels, nail artist and educator Julie Kandalec explained the key point of differentiation: While a traditional soft-gel formula simply sits on top of the natural nail, Plexigel can change its shape.
 Like cement before it dries, the thick and malleable Plexigel formula can be sculpted (by a trained salon professional) to extend the natural nail longer or add "plumpness."